 After hearing the qualities of both kratom capsules and kratom tea bags, which do you think is best for you?
 Let’s recap some of the main points in the kratom tea vs kratom capsules discussion.

 - Real kratom tea tastes great, and isn’t just a means to an end

 - Tea bags are made with crushed leaf, and more closely resemble the traditional practices for consuming kratom

 - Tea bags reduce the need to consume insoluble plant fiber

 - Boiling water can be used in a decontamination process (we still recommend starting with lab-tested kratom)

 - Kratom tea bags can come with other herbs for enhanced flavor and effect

 - The tea formulation helps normalize the consumption of kratom.

-- Since you don’t have to digest powder, you feel the effects of kratom tea faster.
+- Since you don’t have to digest the powder, you may feel the effects of kratom tea faster

-In essence, we believe that kratom tea should be at the center of your kratom ritual.
-It has survived the test of time and is the preferred traditional preparation.
-It is delicious, and we see it no differently than drinking a cup of coffee.
+It’s like giving a nod to tradition with every sip, while your capsule-popping friends might just be missing out on the full, leafy experience.
+Tea has survived the test of time and is the preferred traditional preparation.
+It’s delicious, and we see it no differently than a cup of coffee.

 Yet once in a while, a caffeine pill beats a delicious cup of joe.
 That’s how we view kratom capsules and kratom tea.
 When you’re in a hurry and on the go, kratom capsules can save the day.